Jimmy Wanjigi

-Jimi Richard Wanjìgì (born in 1962) is a Kenyan businessman and political strategist.
+Jimi Richard Wanjìgì (born on 1 September 1962) is a Kenyan businessman and political strategist.

 He is the chief executive officer of Nanosol Africa Group of Companies, a privately held family office with interests in various sectors of the Kenyan economy including agri-business, financial services, industrials and real estate.
 He is however best known for being the key political strategist for Raila Odinga's 2017 election campaigns and the quiet force behind Uhuru Kenyatta's 2013 election victory.

 Early life and education

 Wanjigi grew up around politics.
 His father, Maina Wanjigi served as a Member of Parliament and Cabinet Minister in Kenya's first two cabinets.

 Career

 Business

 He is currently the chief executive officer of Penter Group of Companies, a privately held family office with interests in various sectors of the Kenyan economy including agri-business, financial services, industrials and real estate.
 Jimi is a serial entrepreneur whose formal career in business begun in his early twenties when, after returning from University, he co-founded Kenya's first private garbage collection company, BINS Limited.